achabotl/pambox/docs/index.rst

 as well as a simple and powerful tool for developing auditory models.
 Components should be reusable and easy to modify.
-`pambox` uses a standard interface for all speech intelligibility prediction models in the toolbox, which should simplify comparisons across models.
+`pambox` uses a standard interface for all speech intelligibility prediction models in the package, which should simplify comparisons across models.

 In case Python is not your thing and you prefer Matlab, the `Auditory Modeling Toolbox <http://amtoolbox.sourceforge.net>`_ is an excellent alternative.